LindemannRock/craft-icon-manager/docs/CONFIGURATION.md

   - `error` - Critical errors only
   - `warning` - Errors and warnings
   - `info` - General information (recommended for production)
-  - `trace` - Detailed debugging with performance metrics (development only)
+  - `debug` - Detailed debugging with performance metrics (development only)

 #### Icon Type Settings